Trail Guide to the Epic Beehive Circuit (Little & Big Beehive Hike)

 Starting from Lake Louise, the Beehive hike makes its way along the lake’s north shoreline.
 Right from the start, views of the lake are astounding, and there is no mystery as to why millions visit the lake every year.

-The lakeside trail is where you’ll see most visitors heading, as it is the start of the vast majority of hikes around Lake Louise.
-Finding the trailhead is pretty simple to the Little and Big Beehive as it is just past the Fairmont, but you have two options for the route, and allows hikers to avoid taking the same trail in and out.
+The lakeside trail is where most visitors head, as it is the start of the vast majority of hikes around Lake Louise.
+Finding the trailhead is pretty simple to the Little and Big Beehive, as it is just past the Fairmont.
+However, you have two options for the route, which allows hikers to avoid taking the same trail in and out.

 We recommend taking the trail to Lake Agnes and Mirror Lake first, as it’s more of a gradual climb and offers better sights along the route.
 As you leave the crowded shore of Lake Louise, you’ll begin a gradual climb on a wide trail that follows a series of long switchbacks to the first stop.